Optimal Approximations Made Easy: Introduction

 \paragraph{Relative $\left(\eps, \delta\right)$-approximations.} Given a set system $(X, \F)$ with $n = |X|$ and parameters $0<\eps,\delta <1$, a set $A$ of size $t$ is a \textit{relative $(\eps,\delta)$-approximation} for $(X,\F)$ if for all $S \in \F$,

+In this paper, we study guarantees for relative $\left(\eps, \delta\right)$-approximations obtained by random sampling.
+In particular, given a set $X$ we say that $A$ is a uniform random sample of $X$ of size $t$ if $A$ is selected uniformly at random from the ${n \choose t}$ subsets of $X$ of size $t$.

-A basic upper-bound on sizes of relative $(\eps, \delta)$-approximations follows immediately from Chernoff's bound, which we first recall (see~\cite{DBLP:books/wi/AlonS92}). \mystatef{ \begin{thmx}[Chernoff's bound] Let $X$ be a set of $n$ elements and $A$ be a uniform random sample of $X$ of size $t$.
+A basic guarantee follows immediately from Chernoff's bound (for completeness, we give the standard proof in the Appendix). \begin{thmx} Let $X$ be a set of $n$ elements and $A$ be a uniform random sample of $X$ of size $t$.
 Then for any $S \subseteq X$ and $\eta > 0$,